 The thing is, this time it worked.
 Jared gained 22 pounds in five weeks, Shane gained 12.
 We had finally found a way to bulk up.

+Emails started flowing in from skinny guys asking for advice.
 Honestly, we were just as surprised as everyone else.
 Why did this bulking attempt work when all of our other attempts had failed?

 We were getting these emails asking for advice, and yeah, we were pretty excited about our gains, but the process was miserable.
 Eating that much food sucked.
 It sucked so, so bad.
 Our skinny stomachs weren't designed for bulking diets.
 We had to spend several hours each day force-feeding ourselves.
 We felt nauseous all day long.
 Moreover, our newbie gains were starting to plateau, and we had no idea why.

-Impressive qualifications, yes, but what truly impressed us was that he was a naturally skinny guy who had gained 63 pounds.
+But what truly impressed us was that he was a naturally skinny guy who had gained 63 pounds.
 He had also studied under Eric Cressey, MKin—a hero in the bulking world.
 Eric Cressey is the guy who helps all the Major League Baseball players bulk up.